 Food Waste recovery represents an important part of the food system, and in particular a sustainable food system, by "closing the food loop."
 As the final step in the movement of food through human communities, food waste can be both a community output (as discarded or landfilled waste), and an input back into the food system (as a recoverable resource capable of being converted into compost or other recyclables).
 A critical component of a sustainable food system is the diversion of food waste from landfills.
-This is reflected in the "Sustainable Food System for Oakland" Goal 2.
-Urban Agriculture and Waste Reduction, which promotes "closed-loop systems that make use of food waste recovery while reducing energy use."
+This is reflected in Goal 2, "Urban Agriculture and Waste Reduction," which promotes "closed-loop systems that make use of food waste recovery while reducing energy use."